Step eight: At the court hearing

 However, if the judge has decided that the case needs to be heard in court, you will have to attend.
 If you don't go to court, the judge may strike out the claim.

-Can you bring someone with you to the hearing
+Bringing someone with you to the hearing

 - a law centre worker

-- a Trading Standards civil adviser
+- a trading standards civil adviser

 - a friend